-Awaiting Topline Results in Several Key Cohorts
+Positive Recent Results Reported in Key Cohorts

-Ongoing Clinical Trials: The Company has various product candidates in different stages of development and is currently expecting near-term topline results in key cohorts of its Phase 1/1b study of BP1001-A in solid tumors, its Phase 1/1b study of BP1002 in relapsed/refractory AML, as well as its Phase 2 study of prexigebersen in AML.
+Ongoing Clinical Trials: The Company has various product candidates in different stages of development and continues to expect near-term results in key cohorts.

 Prexigebersen - Bio-Path has completed Phase 1 clinical trials for its lead candidate prexigebersen for acute myeloid leukemia (AML) and other blood cancers and is in the midst of a Phase 2 clinical trial for AML.
+The Company reported positive interim data in August 2023 that represented a potential breakthrough for the very sick patients facing this complicated disease with limited options.

-BP1001-A - BP1001-A (prexigebersen with enhanced nanoparticle properties) has begun Phase 1 trials for the treatment of solid tumors.
+BP1001-A - BP1001-A (prexigebersen with enhanced nanoparticle properties) has begun Phase 1 trials for the treatment of solid tumors and recently reported successful completion of first dose cohort in its Phase 1/1b clinical trial, further demonstrating the drug's favorable safety profile.